SemiXQ/733-Project---Hand-Pose-Estimation-on-Atlas/README.md

 We have modified the original pipelines of the model in simple2D and retrained it.
 The prep_utils.py in ./simple2D/utils is from the original model.

+Eventually, the whole workflow with handx model is able to achieve 27 FPS with a stable performance.

 ### To run the model in ./handx:
 ```python runhandx.py```